Reading

 SJA Notes

-* Mighty God, we read Your word of Jesus and the road to Calvary – Thank You for saving us, despite our enmity with You.
+* Mighty God, we read Your word today – Thank You for saving us, despite our enmity with You.

 “You would have no authority over me at all unless it had been given you from above.”

-Well does the beloved author C.S.
-Lewis describe the slaying Aslan by the mean and nasty creatures, cackling and laughing as they tormented the King.
+Well told is the story of beloved author C.S.
+Lewis in describing the slaying of Aslan by the man and nasty creatures, cackling and laughing as they tormented the King.

 Look here in this passage.
-See the Jews who took Jesus to Pilate.
+See the Jewish people who took Jesus to Pilate.
 See what they were about.

 They would not be denied, regardless of truth or law – This threat to their power had to go!

-Time and again Pilate seeks to free Jesus, knowing that this was no ordinary situation, no ordinary man.
+Pilate seeks to free Jesus time and again, having some inkling that this was no ordinary situation, nor ordinary man.

 “You would have no authority over me at all unless it had been given you from above.”

-It was God’s will to slay the Son, the Christ.
+It was God’s will to slay God in the Person of the Son, the Lord’s Christ.

 Jesus, the Lamb slain from before the foundation of the world, went obediently and meekly to the cross.
-He submitted under the will of His Father.
+The Son submitted under the will of His Father.

 We will be put into very unjust situations.
-Times when it all feels so very unfair.
+There will be times when it all feels so very unfair.

 * Father God,